Patrick Pizzella: Acting Secretary of Labor

 On July 12, 2019, following the resignation of Secretary Alex Acosta, Trump announced via Twitter that Pizzella would serve as acting Secretary of Labor.
 Trump nominated Eugene Scalia to succeed Acosta, and he was sworn in on September 30, 2019.

-Private sector, 2021
+Private sector, 2021–present

-After leaving government service in January 2021, Pizzella accepted an appointment to the Board of Director of the Job Creators Network, and has continued to author op-eds on labor issues for National Review, The Hill and Real Clear Politics, among other publications.
+After leaving government service in January 2021, Pizzella accepted an appointment to the Board of Directors of the Job Creators Network and the Leadership Institute.
+He has continued to author op-eds on labor issues for National Review, The Hill and Real Clear Politics, among other publications.

+Councilman and mayor of Pinehurst, N.C., 2021–present

+In November 2021, Pizzella was elected to the Village Council of Pinehurst, North Carolina, where he and his wife have owned a residence since 2012.
+Within a year of his election, he was named Mayor Pro Tem.

+In November 2023, Councilman Pizzella was elected Mayor, capturing 2,477 votes, versus 1,892 for fellow Council member Jeff Morgan, and 765 for former Council member Kevin Drum.
+The Pilot newspaper called this "a strong statement for neighborhood protection from short-term rentals and excessive growth."

 Personal life

 Pizzella is married to Mary Joy Jameson, former senior business development executive for Google, a senior public affairs aide in the Reagan, George H.W.
 Bush, and George W. Bush administrations, who in the 2010s served on the Clemson University Foundation Board.
-They live in Pinehurst, North Carolina, where both have been active in local affairs.